Kadam-Kshitij/Docker/README.md

 Use to build Docker images from scratch or already existing image.<br/>
 Link --> https://kapeli.com/cheat_sheets/Dockerfile.docset/Contents/Resources/Documents/index

-1) FROM \<image_name><br/>
+1) FROM \<image_name> AS \<alias><br/>
 This is the first uncommented line of Dockerfile.
-The docker image will be created using the specified image as base.
+The docker image will be created using the specified image as base.<br/>
+There can be multiple FROM statements in Dockerfile.
+New image gets created from that point onwards in the Dockerfile<br/>

 2) WORKDIR \<path><br/>
 Sets the current work directory.
 Persists even after running the container.